 Blue gum is classified as a “moderate” invasive, putting it a tier below such uncharismatic weeds as yellow star-thistle and medusahead.
 McBride, the retired Berkeley professor, says “although there’s been marginal expansion of some eucalyptus stands, it’s really not well adapted for long-distance dispersal.
 It hasn’t really spread very much on its own.”

-With an estimated 40,000 of eucalyptus planted across the state, the trees aren’t easy to get rid of.
+With an estimated 40,000 acres of unharvested eucalyptus planted across the state, the trees aren’t easy to get rid of.
 Slicing down a large blue gum near a building can require a crane, at an expense of thousands of dollars.
 And keeping them from resprouting can also be its own chore.

 Long term, as the climate changes over the coming decades, it's possible the aging eucalyptus groves that don’t get enough water to reproduce will begin to die.